codeship/screencast-storyboards/rails/github/heroku/blogpost.md

 ![Complete Heroku deployment](screenshots/complete-heroku-deployment.png)

-Now save your deployment configuration.
+Now save your deployment by clicking on the green checkmark on the right.

 ![Saved Heroku deployment](screenshots/saved-heroku-deployment.png)

 From now on the Codeship will deploy your application to Heroku everytime you push to your GitHub repository.
-Now let's push a change and see if it gets deployed.
+Let's push a change and see if it gets deployed.
 Change something in your application first,

 ![Added Paragraph](screenshots/added-paragraph.png)